DanielChrobak/Microphone-Input-Forwarder-For-VMs-Local-Devices/README.md

 ## Project Overview

-The Audio Streaming System consists of two main components:
+The Audio Streaming System consists of two main components, each available in both GUI and CLI versions:

-1. `audio_streamer_gui.py`: Runs on the thin client, capturing audio from the local microphone and streaming it over the network.
+1. Audio Streamer: Runs on the thin client, capturing audio from the local microphone and streaming it over the network.
-2. `audio_receiver_gui.py`: Runs on the VM, receiving the audio stream and playing it through a virtual audio device, effectively creating a virtual microphone input.
+2. Audio Receiver: Runs on the VM, receiving the audio stream and playing it through a virtual audio device, effectively creating a virtual microphone input.

 This solution enables full audio input functionality in the GPU-partitioned VM setup, complementing the Sunshine/Moonlight streaming system.

 ## Requirements

 - Python 3.7+
-- PyQt5
 - PyAudio
-- NumPy
 - VB-CABLE Virtual Audio Device (for the receiver device)
+- PyQt5 (for GUI versions only)
+- NumPy (for GUI versions only)

 ## Installation

-1. Clone this repository or download the `audio_streamer_gui.py` and `audio_receiver_gui.py` files.
+1. Clone this repository or download the audio streamer and receiver files.

 2. Install the required Python packages:

+   For CLI versions:
+   > pip install pyaudio

+   For GUI versions:
    > pip install pyqt5 pyaudio numpy

 3. On the receiving computer, install the VB-CABLE Virtual Audio Device:
 - Download and install VB-CABLE from [https://vb-audio.com/Cable/](https://vb-audio.com/Cable/)